What does the calculator show?

 Real Investment Returns Net of Fees

 The calculator allows you to select a range of investment returns net of both fees and inflation.
-So whilst these returns might seem low remember you need to think about the returns you will make after the costs of running your drawdown account and after deducting inflation each year.
+Whilst these returns might seem low remember you need to think about the returns you will make after the costs of running your drawdown account and after deducting inflation each year.
 For example if an investment returns 5% gross, all the costs of running your drawdown account are 1.5% and inflation is 2% this will equate to a 1.5% real return net fees as per the calculator.

 Furthermore the calculator uses an average return with the assumption this is made year after year.
 In practice if you are investing actively some years will be good and some years will be bad, the average return must take account of the bad years as well as the good ones.